 Gerontology is the study of the aging process--how people change physically, emotionally and socially as they age; how the aging process changes society; and how to apply this knowledge to policies and programs.
-Degrees in gerontology can be applied to work in a variety of fields, including biology, sociology, public policy, economics and the humanities.
+Online health care degrees in gerontology can be applied to work in a variety of fields, including biology, sociology, public policy, economics and the humanities.
 Regardless of specialty, an aging U.S. population should create plenty of job opportunities for those with degrees in gerontology.

 A number of career paths are available in the field of gerontology, and professionals can opt to work directly with the aging population or work on behalf of this population by researching or educating others about aging issues.